the-overdriven/mw-enhanced/README.md

 Install [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510) and [Patch for Purists](https://www.nexusmods.com/morrowind/mods/45096)

 ## How do I actually run a modded game?
 Forget about Morrowind Launcher.
 Use a mod organizer, such as [Wrye Mash](https://www.nexusmods.com/morrowind/mods/45439).
-It includes the most important shortcuts, allows to reorder .esp plugins load order and includes other tools that can fix various issues:
+It includes the most important shortcuts, allows to reorder .esp plugins load order, solve conflicts and includes other tools that can fix various issues:
 * tes3merge - produces the Morrowind equivalent of a bashed patch
 * merged lands - can fix a lot of landscape issues from mods with minor landscape conflicts
 * mlox - can give advice on mod load order, or sort it for you